NirmalSohal/myfirstrepo/README.md

 3. Setup STARDOG_HOME

     ``The most important piece of configuration to complete before you start the Stardog server is setting the STARDOG_HOME environment variable.
-This is the directory where       all the Stardog databases and other files will be stored.
-If STARDOG_HOME is not defined, Stardog will use the Java user.dir property value.``
+This is the directory where       all the Stardog databases and other files will be stored.``

 * Create the directory to set STARDOG_HOME to in Command Prompt.